Thuja orientalis 'Westmont'

 A beautiful evergreen garden shrub featuring dense, bright green foliage fading to dark green in summer, forms a compact, well branched, ball shaped habit, ideal for garden detail or foundation plantings; protect from drying winter winds

-Westmont Arborvitae has dark green foliage which emerges chartreuse in spring.
-The scale-like leaves turn coppery-bronze in fall.
-Neither the flowers nor the fruit are ornamentally significant.
+Westmont Arborvitae is a dwarf conifer which is primarily valued in the garden for its ornamental globe-shaped form.
+It has dark green evergreen foliage which emerges chartreuse in spring.
+The scale-like sprays of foliage turn coppery-bronze in the fall, which persists throughout the winter.

 Westmont Arborvitae is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.